 Days Played: 39

 If it wasn’t obvious by now that I’m going with entertainment factor and my own personal favorites vs. those more broadly considered all-time greats, Matt’s placement in the 20s probably shines a spotlight on that better than any introductory warning ever could.
 But I challenge you to go back to Survivor Amazon today and tell me that Matt’s antics alongside season cornerstone Rob Cesternino isn’t great television.
 Throughout the season, Matt plays the bumbling sidekick to Rob’s incessant antics, but only when it comes to social maneuvering.
 Yes, he creeps out literally everyone else on the tribe, but he also is an ace in the challenges, once deciding to “throw” a challenge by intentionally missing the bullseye on a target during an archery competition by about two inches.
-The fact that Matt could have been the sixth winner of Survivor is both a delightful fact and devastating tragedy considering he lost to the objectively undeserving Jenna Morasca, who is a contender for worst winner in the history of the show.
+The fact that Matt could have been the sixth winner of Survivor is both delightful and a devastating tragedy considering he lost to the objectively undeserving Jenna Morasca, who is a contender for worst winner in the history of the show.

 27. Dominick Abbate